 If you have materials checked out that are overdue, your account will be blocked which prevents logging in.
 You may request the renewal of materials by phone or email.

 What are the hours and location?

-The library hours are 9 am-7 pm Monday - Thursday and 9 am - 3 pm Friday and Saturday.
-The library is closed on Sundays and holidays.
+The library hours are 9 am-7 pm Tuesday - Thursday and 9 am - 3 pm Friday and Saturday.
+The library is closed on Sundays, Mondays, and holidays.
 The library is located at 107 W. Albright Ave, Building 75.